Middlesex County Bar Association

 How does Middlesex County Bar Association spend its money?

 Middlesex County Bar Association directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 15%.
+This meets the 65% industry benchmark.

 Are donations to Middlesex County Bar Association tax-deductible?